 Added Value unit Open book Investigation on a Biological topic.
-1 hour 30 minutes to present information
+2 hours to present information previously

-SQA Exam Exam - Grade awarded A - D. This is worth 100 marks towards final grade.
+SQA Exam Exam - Grade awarded A - D. This is worth 120 marks towards final grade.

 Success in Higher Biology could lead to Advanced Higher Biology or Higher in other Science subjects.
 It could also lead to further qualifications in Biology or related areas.